Getting Started with Workspace ONE Experience Management

 Workflows can also be built to send automated alerts when metrics reach a certain threshold, such as app crashes or high memory utilization on devices.
 This is another strategy for providing proactive support to employees.

-More complex automations can be built as well, such as verifying compliance of devices.
+More complex automations can be built as well, such as license optimization of an app.
+Conditional clauses can also be incorporated into the workflow, such as IF/THEN statements.

-Or combine Experience Management surveys with workflows to automatically provision IT services for new employees based on the results of a survey.
+Or combine Experience Management surveys with workflows to automatically run a disk cleanup based on the results of a survey.

-Figure 26: Intelligence workflow example: automatically provision IT services for new employees based on the results of a survey, including nested if-then statements
+Figure 33: Intelligence workflow example: automatically run disk cleanup based on the results of a survey, including nested if-then statements

 Synthetic URL Monitoring

 Another critical method to provide proactive support for employees is knowing if a service is unavailable before service desk tickets are created, and even notifying teams proactively to reduce inbound tickets.
-Experience Management includes a tool to monitor URLs or web applications (hosted internally or externally) to identify network performance and availability.
-But instead of a server monitoring a URL, the Synthetic URL Monitoring provides data from the perspective of the users.
-In other words, Intelligence is collecting application uptime data from end-user devices.
-Then use automated workflows to notify groups of users or automatically create service desk tickets based on the test results.
+Experience Management includes a tool to proactively monitor URLs or web applications (hosted internally or externally) in order to identify network performance and availability.
+But instead of a server monitoring a URL, the Synthetic URL Monitoring tool provides data from the perspective of a device connecting to a URL.
+In other words, Omnissa Intelligence is collecting application uptime data from end-user devices.
+Then automated workflows can be created to notify groups of users or automatically create service desk tickets based on the test results.

 Review the product documentation to learn more about Synthetic URL Monitoring within Experience Management.